Mob Squad (fans): Today

 The present Mob Squad boasts support for the Rams across all ages, ranging from elderly fans who supported the team since the 1970's or a new generation of fans won over as a result of the team's success following their return to California.
+They have also diversified their fan base to include more African American, Latino, and Asian fans.
 Though the Rams have not officially utilized the Mob Squad moniker since the 2019 season; multiple fans of the team adopted the term 'Mob Squad' in naming of their booster clubs following the team's relocation back to California.
 A majority of current Rams fans have utilized the term since returning to Los Angeles in 2016.
 The official chant of the team's fanbase is a call-and-response of between public address announcer Sam Lagana saying"Whose House?" and fans responding "Rams House!".